Skip to main content

 In 1987 a small group of individuals worked with the former Oamaru Borough Council (since amalgamation, the Waitaki District Council) to obtain funding for a feasibility study into the redevelopment of Oamaru's Harbour and Tyne Streets which unfortunately by the 1980s had seen time and 'progress' take its toll.

-This area now known as Oamaru's Victorian Precinct, was the original commercial and business district of Oamaru and served as the focal point for trade through the port of Oamaru.
 The buildings consisted of large grain and seed warehouses which served the prosperous agricultural sector in the district during the later part of the 19th century.

-Today, the Trust owns sixteen victorian buildings in the Victorian Precinct.
+Today, the Trust owns sixteen buildings

-The Trust's buildings were built during the period from 1860s to1880s and are today New Zealand’s most complete streetscape of Victorian commercial buildings.
+The Trust's buildings were built during the period from 1870s to1880s and are today New Zealand’s most complete streetscape of Victorian commercial buildings.
 The buildings are constructed of locally quarried limestone.
 The easily carved stone lent itself perfectly to the creation of the elaborate Neo Classical style of building so popular with the Victorians at that time.

 The Trust is fortunate that there are craftsmen in Oamaru today who have the skills to restore the buildings to their former grandeur.
-The restoration and adaptive re-use of the interior spaces of the buildings and tenanting them with unique businesses, artisans and crafts people ensures they will be part of Oamaru's story for years to come.

 This product has been added to your cart